 What is Online Identity Theft

-Identity Theft, as mentioned above, is an impersonation of some other person.
+Identity Theft, as mentioned above, is the act of impersonating another person.
 This is often done with criminal intent and calls for criminal charges.
-A person engaged in Online Identity Theft, may obtain credit card information or driving license information of someone, and use it to present himself as that person.
-That person, whose Digital Identity information is leaked becomes the Victim.
+A person engaged in Online Identity Theft may obtain credit card information or driving license information of someone and use it to present himself as that person.
+That person, whose Digital Identity information is leaked, becomes the Victim.

-In many cases, Identity Theft is simply using credentials and credit card information of the victim to buy things and transfer funds by the criminals.
-This can continue until the Credit Card is exhausted or until the victim comes to know that he or she has been a victim of Identity Fraud.
-In some cases, the criminals present themselves as the victim and take up huge sums of unsecured loans that directly implicate identity theft victims.
+In many cases, Identity Theft is simply using the credentials and credit card information of the victim to buy things and transfer funds by the criminals.
+This can continue until the Credit Card is exhausted or until the victim discovers that they have been a victim of Identity Fraud.
+In some cases, the criminals present themselves as the victim and take up huge sums of unsecured loans that directly involve identity theft victims.
 It is – therefore – very important to keep all your data secured and not to part with it in any case.

 How does Identity Theft take place?

-The most common source to steal identity information of others are data breaches affecting government or federal websites.
-It can be data breaches of private websites too; that contain important information such as – credit card information, address, email IDs, etc.
+The most common source of stolen identity information is data breaches affecting government or federal websites.
+Data breaches of private websites can also occur, containing important information such as credit card information, addresses, and email IDs.

 The second most used technique for stealing identity information is Phishing.
 Though most of us do not pay attention to emails asking for our personal details, some of the phishing attacks – such as the one referred to as Nigerian Phishing Scams – often succeed in getting the data out of unsuspecting people who fall into the trap of criminals – in this case, Identity Thieves.

 Then, there is social engineering where the criminals befriend victims personally or over the phone, email, or social media.
 Once they become “friends”, the criminals can easily get the information they want.
-This information is then used to impersonate the victims and use their identities for different purposes that may even include criminal cases.
+This information is then used to impersonate the victims and use their identities for various purposes, which may even include involvement in criminal cases.

 What are the different types of Identity Theft?